Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: Preliminaries

 \subsection{Weak normalization and purely inseparable extensions}

 In this subsection, all rings considered will be of prime characteristic $p>0$.
-Recall that a field extension $k\rightarrow \ell$ is \textbf{purely inseparable} if $k$ is of characteristic $0$ or if $k$ is characteristic $p>0$ and every element $\lambda$ of $\ell$ satisfies an equation of the form $\lambda^{p^e}=x$ for some $x \in k$ and $e \in \mbn$.
-One can similarly define the notion of purely inseparable ring extensions:
+Recall that a field extension $k\rightarrow \ell$ is \textbf{purely inseparable} if $k$ has characteristic $0$ or if $k$ has characteristic $p>0$ and every element $\lambda$ of $\ell$ satisfies an equation of the form $\lambda^{p^e}=x$ for some $x \in k$ and positive integer $e$.
+One can similarly define the notion of purely inseparable ring extensions as below.